Igalia/webkit-container-sdk/docs/06-A-gdb-debugging-example.md

 warning: 29	../sysdeps/unix/sysv/linux/poll.c: No such file or directory
 ```
-7. Set a breakpoint at some interesting function which is known to be called and continue, e.g.:
+6. Set a breakpoint at some interesting function which is known to be called and continue, e.g.:
 ```
 (gdb) b FontPlatformData::platformDataInit
 Breakpoint 1 at 0x7b012a45ec83: file /host/home/mirko/work/code/WebKit/Source/WebCore/platform/graphics/skia/FontPlatformDataSkia.cpp, line 65.
 (gdb) c
 ````
-8. In the MiniBrowser, reload the tab, e.g. via CTRL+F5 to not reuse cached content.
-The`pid` of the tab will stay the same.
+7. In the MiniBrowser, reload the tab, e.g. via CTRL+F5 to not reuse cached content.
+The`PID` of the tab will stay the same.
 9. Observe that `gdb` hit the breakpoint:
 ```
 Thread 1 "WebKitWebProces" hit Breakpoint 1, WebCore::FontPlatformData::platformDataInit (this=0x7fff3340fb10)